Learn to Code

 I'm Christian Di Lorenzo, a software developer for Web, Mac, and iOS.
 I enjoy crafting unique and innovative software experiences using design and programming to improve fellow humans' lives.
 I've been programming professionally for over three years and as I work towards my B.S.
 Computer Science.
 I believe that the best way to learn programming excellence is by a combination of self-study and one-on-one mentorship where the mentor has worked in the real world and does not care about their tenure but your learning.

-Since early to mid-2014, I've been working in Elixir and have done a tad bit of Erlang.
+Since early-2014, I've been working in Elixir and have done a bit of Erlang.
 I've done talks about Elixir in several small groups and am extremely enthusiastic about it.
 I have several open-source libraries that involve complex parsing and macros.
 I'm definitely ready for elixir questions about frameworks like phoenix or ecto as well as language, structural, and deployment questions.

 iOS has been my primary home turf.
 I have worked on some business applications including a 2.5 year app with lots of moving parts.
 I've done plenty of test-driven development and have gotten to use most parts of the SDK.
 I've also published several open-source components that are in use today.